alecheckert/emdiff/README.md

 because it actually is.
 Moving molecules produce a lot of error than the bound molecules that people usually measure localization error with.

+## Where can I find a description of the parameters to `emdiff`?

+For now, see the docstring to the function `emdiff.em.emdiff`.
+In the future, you'll find a user guide in the `doc` folder to this repository.